-Joseph Kmetz is an associate in the Houston office of Latham & Watkins.
+Joseph Kmetz is a corporate associate in the Houston office of Latham & Watkins.

-Mr. Kmetz advises clients on transactions in the energy, infrastructure, and technology industries, particularly regarding public and private mergers and acquisitions and associated environmental and regulatory issues.
-He also advises public companies on corporate governance matters and SEC reporting obligations.
+Mr. Kmetz advises clients on transactions in the energy, infrastructure, and technology industries, particularly regarding mergers and acquisitions, joint ventures and other strategic combinations and relationships, and commercial agreements.
+He also advises companies on corporate governance matters, including with respect to environmental and regulatory considerations.

-Mr. Kmetz has four years of previous business experience within the oil and gas industry.
-While attending law school, Mr. Kmetz also worked full-time as a Landman for a large oil and gas producer, where he served on the company’s long-term planning team for Colorado, calculated land ownership for SEC reporting, cured oil and gas title defects, and helped modernize the company’s form joint operating agreement for Rocky Mountain assets.
+Mr. Kmetz has four years of previous business experience within the oil and gas industry and worked full-time as a Landman for a large oil and gas producer while attending law school.
+In that role, he served on the company’s long-term planning team for Colorado, calculated land ownership for SEC reporting, cured oil and gas title defects, and helped modernize the company’s form joint operating agreement for Rocky Mountain assets.

-As a law student, Mr. Kmetz was an associate editor for the Denver Law Review, a peer mentor, and a scholarship recipient of the Rocky Mountain Mineral Law Foundation and the Association of International Petroleum Negotiators.
+As a law student, Mr. Kmetz was an associate editor for the Denver Law Review, a peer mentor, and a scholarship recipient of the Foundation for Natural Resources and Energy Law and the Association of International Energy Negotiators.

 - Author, “Arguments for a Balance: Martinez v.
 Colorado Oil and Gas Conservation Commission,” Denver Law Review Online (April 2018)